Muvon/yoda/README.md

 | entrypoint | Its entrypoint for you container.
 Its optional but good practise to use this file as executable for your container starting point |

 #### What is container.yml
-This file contains valid docker compose section for current service. container_name is immutable and declared by Yoda internaly.
+This file contains valid docker compose section for current service. container_name is immutable and declared by Yoda internally.
 You can specify image key here with shortcut to image from Buildfile.
 For example if your Buildfile describe image with key "base" you can put here just **image: base** and Yoda automatic will replace base to image from build params specified in Buildfile.

 ### Path: env.sh
 Here you can declare BASH environment variables and use it everywhere.